darshanvjani/Build-Factory/README.md

 # PDF Processing System for Plumbing Drawings

 This system processes PDF files containing plumbing drawings, extracts structured data from each page using AI, and combines the results into a single JSON output.
-It uses a combination of Unstructured Cloud API for text extraction and OpenAI's GPT-4 Vision for intelligent analysis.
+It uses a combination of Unstructured Cloud API for text extraction and OpenAI's GPT-4.5  for intelligent analysis.

 ## System Architecture